 Once the candle is set you can remove the peg and wick holder.
 Wipe down any drips and splashes.
 Trim the wick to approximately 6mm long.
 Stick the warning label underneath.
 Then leave it overnight to set fully or if you can’t wait just light it straight away.
 Why not?!

-Now it’s time to burn and enjoy your homemade candles.
+Now it’s time to burn and enjoy your homemade, beautifully scented soy wax candles.

-For those of you who would like more details about candle making here’s a more detailed guide to help you on your journey…
+For those of you who would like more details about candle making keep reading.
+Here’s a more detailed guide to help you on your journey…

 What do you need to start making candles?

 - Container / Vessel

 - Natural Wax (Beeswax, Coconut Wax, Soy Wax or a blend of these waxes)